-Two questions we often get are:
+Three questions we often get are:

-- Does All Saints’ really need your pledge?
-Answer: Yes!
+A: Yes!
 We work hard to create a balanced budget and maintain fiscal responsibility while fulfilling our mission as a community.
 Your pledge allows us to plan accordingly, so we can create a balanced budget and focus on our ministries.
 Our primary source of income is parishioners who pledge; we do not receive money from the diocese or larger church structures.